Why It Works

 12 ounces shredded Gruyère cheese

-Adjust oven rack to center position and preheat oven to 325°F. Toss three squash quarters with 1 tablespoon olive oil and coat thoroughly using your hands.
+Adjust oven rack to center position and preheat oven to 325°F (160°C).
+Toss 3 squash quarters with 1 tablespoon olive oil and coat thoroughly using your hands.
 Season with salt and pepper.
 Place in a cast iron skillet or on a foil-lined rimmed baking sheet and roast until a knife meets no resistance when poked into the flesh around the stem, about 45 minutes.
 Remove from oven and set aside until cool enough to handle.
-Increase oven temperature to 400°F.
+Increase oven temperature to 400°F (200°C).

 Scrape roasted squash flesh out into the work bowl of a food processor.
 Add egg, cream cheese, 2 tablespoons butter, maple syrup, cinnamon, and half of nutmeg.
 Process until a completely smooth purée is formed.
 Transfer to a medium bowl and set aside.